 (Warning: Some readers may find the following paragraph disturbing.)

-Ultimately, your brand is the perceptions of your organisation as formed in the minds of the people who come into contact with it.
+Ultimately, your brand is the perceptions of your organisation as formed in the hearts and minds of the people who come into contact with it.

 That’s right – It exists inside individual minds.
 Which means two things: